brson/wasm-opt-rs/notes.md

 The final thing to note is that the `self` type of these methods is `Pin<&mut Self>`.
-What this means is that the underlying method is non-`const`, it is declared such that it may mutate its fields.
+What this means is that the underlying method is non-`const`: it is declared such that it may mutate its fields.

 Access to mutable `C++` types from Rust is always through [`Pin`],